James Little (physician): Appointments and honours

 In 1877, he was present at the inaugural meeting in Dublin which established the Dublin branch of the British Medical Association, proposing a resolution in favour of the project.

 In 1897 he was appointed Crown nominee for Ireland on the General Medical Council.
-He took an active part in its proceedings and at one point came close to being elected as the President of its Council.
+He took an active part in its proceedings and at one point came close to being elected as the President of its council.

-He was an active member of the Royal College of Physicians of Ireland, serving in several offices, including two years as Registrar of the College; "in all matters of difficulty his wise counsels were highly esteemed by the College".
-He served as President of the College for two years from 1886 to 1888, and "steered its course with unfailing dignity, hospitality, and consummate tact".
+He was an active member of the Royal College of Physicians of Ireland, serving in several offices, including two years as Registrar of the college; "in all matters of difficulty his wise counsels were highly esteemed by the College".
+He served as President of the college for two years from 1886 to 1888, and "steered its course with unfailing dignity, hospitality, and consummate tact".
 He also served as President of The Royal Academy of Medicine in Ireland.

-In 1898, he succeeded Sir John Banks, K.C.B., as Regius Professor of Physic in the University of Dublin, retaining this office until his death, taking a prominent part in the conduct of the Final Examinations in Medicine.
+In 1898, he succeeded Sir John Banks, K.C.B., as Regius Professor of Physic in Trinity College Dublin, retaining this office until his death, taking a prominent part in the conduct of the Final Examinations in Medicine.

 In 1900, during the visit of Queen Victoria to Dublin, Little escorted her daughter, Princess Christian, around the Adelaide Hospital.

 When the Association of Physicians of Great Britain and Ireland held its annual meeting in Dublin in 1909, Little occupied the position of president.

-He also took a prominent part in the celebrations held in 1912 to commemorate the bicentenary of the Medical School of Trinity College, Dublin.
+He also took a prominent part in the celebrations held in 1912 to commemorate the bicentenary of the Medical School of Trinity College Dublin.

 He was awarded the honorary degrees of M.D.(Hon.Causa) from the University of Dublin and (in 1901) LL.D.(Hon.Causa) from the University of Edinburgh, and was appointed "Honorary Physician-In-Ordinary to H.M.
 The King in Ireland".